Boeing Air India Dreamliners grounded by bureaucracy

 Air India has ordered 27 Dreamliners in total and was to be the first non-Japanese carrier to take possession of the long-haul plane, whose carbon-composite construction makes it more fuel-efficient than earlier models.

 At list prices, the three planes have a combined value of about $580 million, although discounts are common.
-They are being financed by Standard Chartered Bank (STAN.L).
+They are being financed by Standard Chartered Bank.

 “Three Dreamliners are ready for delivery and are parked at Charleston, South Carolina.
 We are just waiting for Air India to receive those,” said Dinesh Keskar, Boeing’s vice president of sales and marketing for Asia-Pacific and India.